Popmotion/popmotion/docs/learn/basics/action-management.md

 # Action management

-When creating simple animations, it's common to provide `onUpdate` a simple function:
+When creating simple animations, it's common to provide `onUpdate` a function:

 ```javascript
 tween({